-The arrangements regarding radiology and radiation safety were reviewed during the most recent RQIA inspection undertaken in December 2021.
-The appointed radiation protection advisor (RPA) must undertake a critical examination and acceptance test of all new x-ray equipment; thereafter the RPA must complete a quality assurance test every three years as specified within the legislation.
-Mr McVeigh confirmed that no new radiology equipment had been installed since the previous RQIA inspection and a quality assurance visit was not due to be undertaken therefore the radiation safety file was not reviewed as part of this inspection.
+The appointed RPA must undertake a critical examination and acceptance test of all new x-ray equipment; thereafter the RPA must complete a quality assurance test every three years as specified within the legislation.
+It was confirmed that no new radiology equipment had been installed since the previous RQIA inspection.